jufoan/research/README.md

 When you complete your research on an issue, write your results in a comment.
 When I see that, I will write another comment, or close the issue, or both.

-Note: Please use jfa.org to refer our website, not the longer name.
+Note: For privacy reasons, please use "jfa.org" to refer our website—not the longer name.